 Here are other Chinese New Year Goodies on the blog if you are interested!

-- Preheat oven to fan-mode 140C / 285F (see note).
+- Preheat oven to fan-mode 140°C (see note 1).
 Line several baking sheets with baking parchment.
 Spray the parchment very lightly with canola oil.

 - Place the baking sheets on wire racks and let cool completely then store in an air-tight container.